 Caring for the European Starling

-The European starling is a softbill species that typically eats soft foods such as insects, flowers, and buds.
-For this reason, a starling produces very loose droppings that can be extremely messy in a cage or aviary.
-Owners need to be prepared for frequent cleaning chores.
 Starlings do acceptably well in a large parrot cage or small aviary, but an entire room is a better setting.
 Ideally, the cage or enclosure should be large enough to provide the bird with much-needed flight space.
-If kept in a smaller cage (minimum size: 3 feet square), be prepared to give the bird several hours of supervised exercise time in a bird-safe room each day out of the cage.
+If kept in a smaller cage (minimum size: 3 feet square), be prepared to give the bird a couple of hours of supervised exercise time in a bird-safe room each day out of the cage.
 To make a room bird-safe, remove toxic plants, turn off ceiling fans, close doors and windows, cover the fireplace, and do not allow any other pets in the room.

-Starlings are best kept in an area where there is a lot of human activity going on, as these are intelligent birds that need a lot of mental stimulation.
+Keep starlings in an area where there is a lot of human activity.
+These are intelligent birds that need a lot of mental stimulation.
 Make sure to provide plenty of toys and other items in the cage to keep them occupied.
-Plenty of leaves and small twigs to peck and shred will help keep them engaged.
+Provide plenty of leaves and small twigs for the birds to peck and shred; this will help keep them engaged.

 More Pet Bird Species and Further Research